 If you are interested in counseling for Anger Management, call OakHeart at 630-570-0050 or 779-201-6440 or email us at Contact.OH@OakHeartCenter.com.
 We have counselors, psychologists, and social workers available to help you at one of our locations in North Aurora, IL, Sycamore, IL, and/or via Telehealth Online Therapy Services serving Kane County, DeKalb County, Dupage County, and beyond.

 What is an Anger Problem?

 Although anger is a very normal, and usually healthy emotion that as individuals we’ve all experienced, for some, anger can become problematic and destructive.
-An individual who has an anger problem may notice difficulties at work, school, experience legal and health issues, and have problems in relationships with others.
+An individual who has an anger problem may notice feeling angry, agitated, or irritable often; may feel like it's difficult to control outward expressions of anger, may feel that it causes them to say or do things that they regret, may become physically or verbally abusive, etc..
+An individual with anger problems may notice that their difficulties controlling their anger cause them problems at work and school, cause them to experience legal and health issues, and cause them to have problems in relationships with others.

-While we would not like to eliminate anger, as it can be a useful and productive emotion in helping us navigate our decisions, learning how to better manage and communicate anger is a necessary skill.
+While we would not like to eliminate anger, as it can be a useful and productive emotion in helping us navigate our decisions and understand what is happening to us, learning how to better manage and communicate anger is a necessary skill.
 There are a variety of strategies that can help an individual both reduce and manage their anger in healthy ways (American Psychological Association).
 These include: